JMiguelRamirez/OD_Project/README.md

 - A recommendation based on your profile.
 It is based in your user ID.
 ![alt text](https://github.com/JMiguelRamirez/OD_Project/blob/master/fig/rec_hist.png?raw=true)

 - And you can watch a movie and rate it.
-This rating will be added to the property graph for improving next recommendations
+This rating will be added to the property graph.
 ![alt text](https://github.com/JMiguelRamirez/OD_Project/blob/master/fig/watching_movie.png?raw=true)